aws-solutions-library-samples/guidance-for-training-an-aws-deepracer-model-using-amazon-sagemaker/README.md

-## AWS Deepracer Labs
+## AWS Deepracer Workshop

-A self-paced workshop designed to allow you to get hands on with building a real-time data platform using serverless technologies such as Kinesis Firehose, AWS Lambda and Amazon Elasticsearch.
+A hands-on workshop to introduce developers to AWS DeepRacer at re:Invent 2018.

 ## License Summary

-This sample code is made available under a modified MIT license.
-See the LICENSE file.
+This sample code is made available under Apache 2.0